-Nassau Haven is a 12-bed co-ed emergency shelter, providing short-term housing, case management and respite* services to runaway and homeless youth in Nassau County.
+Nassau Haven is a 12-bed co-ed emergency shelter, providing short-term housing, case management and crisis intervention to runaway and homeless youth in Nassau County.

-Since 1982, Nassau Haven has served young people (ages 10 to 20), helping them address the issues and problems that brought them to seek shelter.
+Since 1982, Nassau Haven has served young people ages 10 to 20, helping them address the issues that brought them to seek shelter.

 We are available 24/7 for intake and referral.
 Please note that this is a voluntary program.
 Youth must agree to accept services; likewise, individuals should contact the program directly to request services.

-- Assistance with securing appropriate, long-term housing or resolving family conflict so resident may return home
+- Assistance with securing appropriate, long-term housing or resolving family conflict so youth may return home

 - Case management services to guide young people in finding services that they need in the community

 Our residents take an active role in: